 Open System Preferences > Network > select your network connection, WiFi or Wired (ethernet) > select Advanced > select the hardware tab where you will find the MAC address displayed

 A Wi-Fi Address displays.
 This is your device’s MAC address.

-Select Settings > About Device > Status.
+Settings > About Phone > Device Wi-Fi MAC address.